Updated Dec, 2015

 They have steadfastly refused to repent from this unnatural marriage between false tradition, paganism and the Word of God.

-Since these Groups as a whole utterly reject parts of God’s word, and deliberately twist other parts in order to remain in their sins: The time is now fast approaching when the faithful MUST put away their relationships and separate themselves from those who have joined themselves to false doctrines and love them too much to put them away in heart felt repentance.
+Since most utterly reject parts of God’s Word, and deliberately twist other parts in order to remain in their sins: The time is now fast approaching when the faithful MUST put away their relationships and separate themselves from those who have joined themselves to false doctrines and love them too much to put them away in heart felt repentance.

 God is separating out his pillars from those lukewarm for his commandments!